Anna Hanski

 Anna Milanja Hanski (born 6 September 1970) is a Finnish singer and actress.
-Her most famous songs include "Tunteisiin", which was featured in Salatut elämät, "Jos et sä soita" and "Kotiviini".
+Her most famous songs include "Tunteisiin", which became the intro of Salatut elämät, "Jos et sä soita" and "Kotiviini".
 Since 2021, Hanski owns the Konnustupa summer restaurant located in Leppävirta.

 Career

 Hanski started her music career at the age of 17.
 She released her first self-titled album in 1989, which went platinum.
 The next album Sykysiesen unet went gold, after which her popularity was at its peak.
 Her fourth album Jos et sä soita still also double platinum.

 In 1993, Hanski recorded the English-language album Gypsies & Indians with singer-songwriter Lee Hazlewood.
 Before that, Hanski had recorded several songs from Hazlewood in Finnish, the most famous of which is Hazlewood's "Kotiviini" ("Summer Wine") made famous by Nancy Sinatra.
 Hanski presented the song in Finnish in 1990 with Pekka Kaasalainen playing and singing in Vilperin Perikunta.
 The song is also featured in English with Hazlewood as a duet with the album "Gypsies & Indians".

 Hanski's popularity was at its peak in the early 1990s, when she recorded for Ensio Music.
 After that, she moved to Warner Music Finland where she released two albums, Sanat pienentiki and Sydämä asuata.
 After leaving Warner Music, Hanski released two albums for BMG Finland/SonyBMG in 1999 and 2006.

 Hanski has acted in Rauma City Theater, Hämeenlinna's Uude Kesäteatteri and Taaborinvuori Summer Theater, among others.